eduNEXT/tvm/docs/source/tvm_tutorials/creating_two_dev_env.rst

 Creating two development environments
 ######################################

-At the end of this Tutorial, you will have two different TVM Projects to have two development environments.
+At the end of this tutorial, you will have two different TVM projects in two separate development environments.

 Step by Step
 -------------